CiscoDevNet/terraform-provider-aci/website/docs/d/client_end_point.html.markdown

 - `mac` - (Optional) MAC address of the object client end point.
 - `ip` - (Optional) IP address of the object client end point.
 - `vlan` - (Optional) VLAN for the object client end point.
+- `allow_empty_result` - (Optional) Empty return instead of error when client is not found.
+Default value is "false".

 ## Attribute Reference